hannahishimwe/FakeProfileDetection/README.md

 ## Academic Note:

 This application is for research purposes, and the performance limitations (due to Tkinter's single-threaded nature) are acknowledged.
-Optimizing the UI for better performance under heavy computation was outside the scope of the project, as this was not part of the academic requirements.
+Optimising the UI for better performance under heavy computation was outside the scope of the project, as this was not part of the academic requirements.

 #### Feel free to clone the repository, experiment with the models, and explore the results!
 If you have any issues or suggestions, please feel free to raise an issue or create a pull request.